-In fact, according to a 2017 GoBanking Rates survey, for millennials ages 25 to 34, 61 percent have less than $1,000 in their savings accounts and 41 percent have nothing at all.
+In fact, according to a 2017 GoBanking Rates survey, 61 percent of millennials ages 25 to 34 have less than $1,000 in their savings accounts and 41 percent have nothing at all.

 It’s a bleak picture, but thankfully, the systems you need to change those stats aren’t hard at all to master, if you take advantage of the one thing going for you: time.

 “Einstein called compound interest the most powerful force in the world,” says Graham Summers, president and chief market strategist of Phoenix Capital Research, an independent investment research firm located in Washington, DC.
 “Every year your capital is invested is another year of compounding.”

 Make your money work for you by taking advantage of the smart moves outlined below.